mvolkmann/blog/src/prolog.md

 ## Input

-Input can be read from a stream using the ???.
+Input can be read from a stream.
 There are two stream aliases, `user_input` (defaults to stdin) and `current_input` (defaults to stdin).
 The stream associated with `user_input`